GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

         Mode  :character
         ```

-Our data frame had 29 variables, so we get 29 fields that summarize the data.
+Our data frame has 29 variables, so we get 29 fields that summarize the data.
 The `QUAL`, `IMF`, and `VDB` variables (and several others) are
-numerical data and so you get summary statistics on the min and max values for
+numerical data and so you get summary statistics on the minimum and maximum
-these columns, as well as mean, median, and interquartile ranges.
-Many of the
+values for these columns, as well as mean, median, and 1st and 3rd quantile.
-other variables (e.g. `sample_id`) are treated as characters data (more on this
+Many of the other variables (e.g., `sample_id`) are treated as character data
-in a bit).
-There is a lot to work with, so we will subset the first three columns into a
+(more on this in a bit).
+There is a lot to work with, so we will subset the
-new data frame using the `data.frame()` function.
+first three columns into a new data frame using the `data.frame()` function.

 !!! r-project "r"

     ```r
-    # Put the first three columns of variants into a new data frame called subset
+    # Put the first three columns of variants into a new data frame called subset_variants

     subset_variants <- variants[, c(1:3, 6)]
     ```